-A few days after entering the city, the Germans closed and confiscated all Jewish factories and shops.
-The Jews were required to register all their property.
-Jews were not permitted to have more than 200 złoty at home (2,000 in Warsaw).
-There were many instances of physical attacks on Jews.
-They were not only beaten under any pretext during forced labour, but also for no reason at all.
-People would simply walk up to Jews in the street, shout ‘Żyd’ and begin to beat them.
-For a while, those who had submitted a request earlier were allowed to leave the city.
-To receive this permission, the applicants had to stand in three lines: ethnic Germans (Volksdeutsche) received the travel permits for free; Poles had to pay one złoty, and Jews 10 złoty.
-Jewish women were also seized for forced labour, but such cases were rare and their work was not hard.
-They were treated ‘mercifully’ at work, i.e. they were not injured, they were merely hit in the face.
-But they were forced to scrub floors wearing only the undergarments that they had on.
-Howecer, not all Jewish women were safe from maltreatment.
-The Germans would break into Jewish apartments at night, under the pretence of searching them, and force women to strip naked.
-This is what happened to Mrs S., a woman of social standing, who was forced to dance and jump naked before the Germans.
+A few days after entering the city, the Germans closed and confiscated Jewish factories and shops.
+The Jews were required to register all their property, and were not permitted to keep more than 200 złotys at home (In Warsaw - 2,000 złotys).
+There were many instances of beatings and abuse of Jews.
+They would beat [the Jews] not only during the hours of forced labour, and not only under whatever pretext, but also for no reason at all: they would simply walk up to Jewish passers-by, shout ‘Żyd,’ and begin to beat them.
+Within a short time they issued permits to leave the city to those who had requested them.
+To receive this permission, applicants had to stand in one of three lines: ethnic Germans (Volksdeutsche), who received the travel permits for free; Poles, who would pay one złoty; and Jews - 10 złotys.
+Jewish women were also seized for forced labour, but such cases were rare, and their work was not hard.
+They were treated ‘mercifully’ at work, meaning they were not injured, but merely slapped in the face.
+However, they were forced to scrub floors wearing only undergarments.
+This was not the attitude toward Jewish women in general, who were in fact abused as well.
+The Germans would break into Jewish apartments at night, under the pretence of a search, and they would force the women to strip naked.
+This happened to Mrs. S., a woman of social standing, who was forced to dance and jump naked before the Germans.
 There were numerous similar cases.

-The Polish population also suffers under the Germans.
-Immediately after they marched in, the Germans arrested members of the Polish intelligentsia and priests.
-All these prisoners were sent Germany for labour, somewhere near Königsberg.
+The Polish population suffers from the Germans as well.
+The first arrests took place immediately after the Germans entered.
+They maltreated members of the Polish intelligentsia as well as priests.
+All those imprisoned were sent to work in Germany, somewhere near Königsberg.
 There has been no news from there since December.
-Many members of the Polish intelligentsia were shot, including President Mystkowski.
-The town was almost completely cleansed of its intelligentsia.
-Polish craftsmen and labourers were removed from the city.
-The suburbs where they lived were set on fire, many of them were imprisoned and sent to Germany for work.
-Only a few faint signs of the city’s Polish character remain.
-Some of the local Germans have declared themselves ethnic Germans and abuse and harass both Poles and Jews.
-They serve as a kind of auxiliary guard for the German authorities and are the driving force behind the violence.
-The Poles treated the Jews fairly.
-Some of them came to the Jews of their own accord and offered to protect them or their belongings in their homes.
-The Germans also shut down and seized factories and shops belonging to Poles.
+Many leaders of the Polish intelligentsia were shot, including the city’s president Mystkowski.
+The town was completely cleansed of Polish intelligentsia members.
+The Polish craftsmen and labourers were banished from the city, and the suburbs where they lived were set on fire.
+Many were caught and sent to central Germany to work.
+Only a few faint signs of the city’s Polish character are preserved.
+Some of the city’s German residents have declared themselves ethnic Germans (‘Volksdeutsche’), and they torment and harass both Poles and Jews.
+They serve as a kind of auxiliary guard for the German authorities, and they are the driving force behind all acts of violence.
+The Poles had treated the Jews fairly.
+Poles came to the Jews of their own accord and offered them shelter in their homes, for them or for their belongings.
+The Germans also shut down and seized factories and shops belonging to the Poles.

 DOC.
 37

-On 15 November 1939 the teacher Chaim Kaplan from Warsaw writes about the mass escapes of Jews across the German-Soviet demarcation line1
+On 15 November 1939 the teacher Chaim Kaplan from Warsaw writes about the mass escape of Jews across the German-Soviet demarcation line1

 Handwritten diary of Chaim Kaplan,2 entry for 15 November 1939